Email FacebookTwitterMenu burgerClose thin

 Share

 A trust is a legal arrangement between two parties: the trustee and the trustor.
-Trustors go by alternate names as well, such as the settlor or grantor.
+Trustors are also known as settlors or grantors.
 The trustor is the person who establishes the trust and transfers assets into it.
 The trustee is the person or entity responsible for managing those assets according to the wishes of the trustor.
 Often the trustor will also be the trustee, or one of several trustees — until their death, of course.

 Similarly to a will, a trust can have beneficiaries.
 Those beneficiaries could be your spouse, children, other family members or even close friends.
 You can also name a charitable organization as a trust beneficiary.
-Those named as trust beneficiaries are entitled to receive assets from the trust, based on how you (the settlor) direct the trustee to distribute them.
+Trust beneficiaries receive assets based on the trustee’s instructions.
+These instructions are set by you, the trust’s settlor.

 The types of assets you may transfer to a trust include: